 During one of Will and I many trips to Cornwall, we decided to dedicate half a day to the Cornish Seal Sanctuary which also happened to be on my birthday – the perfect gift to myself 😍

 The sanctuary can be found on the lower eastern side of Cornwall, based next to a small town called Gweek (oh Cornwall, you get all the cute names).
 The best way to get to the Seal Sanctuary is by car.
-The roads leading to the sanctuary are full of twists and turns, which feels like a surreal experience feeling like you’re going to the edge of the world.
-You don’t need to worry about the parking, there’s a parking lot with plenty of space for visitors, so you’re all sorted 👌
+The roads leading to the sanctuary are full of twists and turns, which feels like a surreal experience feeling like you are going to the edge of the world.
+You do not need to worry about the parking, there is a parking lot with plenty of space for visitors, so you are all sorted 👌

-Ok cool, so what do you do there?
+Ok cool, so what do you do at the Seal Sanctuary?

-When you enter the Sanctuary, you are greeted with a sign that’s constantly getting updated which gives you an idea of the number of seals they tend to.
+When you enter the Sanctuary, you are greeted with a sign that is constantly getting updated which gives you an idea of the number of seals they tend to.
 The sanctuary saves many animals that have been in danger, neglected and injured.
 It made us very happy to know there are no seals in the hospital when we visited, and how many have been rescued so far.
-That’s absolutely amazing!
+That is absolutely amazing!

 This might come as a surprise, but the Seal Sanctuary is not an exclusive club for seals only.
 You will find some land animals such as goats, sheep and horses.
 You will also find more sea animals such as penguins and otters.